question

 Who clips the nails?
 (Part I. Survey results)

-Thumbnail image for Who clips the nails?
-(Part I. Survey results) July 14, 2010
+Post image for Who clips the nails?
+(Part I. Survey results)

 This is the first of a series of posts about how working couples share the under-the-radar tasks that, taken together, represent the “psychic burden” of parenting.
 Even though studies show fathers are changing more diapers and folding more laundry than ever, mothers are still bearing most of the “psychic burden” of parenting—the scheduling, organizing, and [...]